05

 - Naval architect acting as owner’s representative

-Continuing yard relationship; structurally conflicted
+Continuing yard relationship; carries an ongoing conflict

 - SYBAss, IAMI, GUEST: YORP launch July 2023; YORR launch November 2024.
 Yacht Owner’s Representative Programme and Register, administered by the Superyacht Alliance for Professional Standards.
 First pilot course 24 to 28 July 2023 at Benetti Yachts Livorno.